Chancellor Darrell T. Allison

 • Free laptops provided to all incoming freshmen (2024-2027), in collaboration with Lenovo Corporation – a multi-million-dollar investment.

-• Revitalized the Bronco Emergency Fund, a program that provides resources for students who are experiencing emergencies and need assistance.
+• Launched and significantly funded Bronco Helping Broncos Student Emergency Fund, an anti-stop out and drop out student program that provides resources for students who are experiencing emergencies and need assistance.

 Student Career Preparation:

-Launched a 3-Year paid internship initiative, offered through partnerships with over 100 corporate employers providing academic credit as well as the financial compensation so critical to so many of FSU’s students:
+To help prepare students for successful career options after graduation, Chancellor Allison launched a paid internship initiative, as employers regularly report that internship experience is one of the most impactful ways that students can improve their competitive position and readiness for professional opportunities.
+Through this initiative internships were offered through partnerships with corporate employers providing academic credit as well as the financial compensation so critical to so many of FSU’s students.
+The initiative:

 Service to military-affiliated students